 Potential point of confusion: There is an ambiguity that comes up often here because two (very slightly) different numbers are called the standard deviation of a dataset.

-What is going on here: One - the one we use in this chapter - is an estimate of the scale of the data, as we describe it.
+One - the one we use in this chapter - is an estimate of the scale of the data, as we describe it.
 The other differs from our expression very slightly; one computes

-$$\sqrt{\frac{\sum{i}(x{i}-\operatorname{mean}\left(\{x\}\right))^{2}}{N-1}}$$
+$$\sqrt{\frac{\sum_i (x_i - \operatorname{mean}(\{x\}))^2}{N-1}}$$

 (notice the N-1 for our N).
 If N is large, this number is basically the same as the number we compute, but for smaller N there is a difference that can be significant.
 Irritatingly, this number is also called the standard deviation; even more irritatingly, we will have to deal with it, but not yet.
-I mention it now because you may look up terms I have used, find this definition, and wonder whether I know what I'm talking about.
-The confusion arises because sometimes the datasets we see are actually samples of larger datasets.
-For example, in some circumstances you could think of the net worth dataset as a sample of all the net worths in the USA.
-In such cases, we are often interested in the standard deviation of the dataset that was sampled.
-The second number is a slightly better way to estimate this standard deviation than the definition we have been working with.
+I mention it now because you may look up terms I have used, find this definition, and wonder.
 Don't worry - the N in our expressions is the right thing to use for what we're doing.